sindresorhus/awesome/pull-request-guidelines.md

 [Insert the pull requests you reviewed in [Homework](#homework) here]

-[Type the secret word hidden in the list guidelines and the pull request guidelines]

 > [!IMPORTANT]
-> By submitting this pull request, I confirm I've read and complied with the list guidelines and the pull request guidelines for awesome lists. 🖖
+> By submitting this pull request, I confirm I've read and complied with the awesome list guidelines and the pull request guidelines for awesome lists. 🖖

 ## Homework